fhumbertodf/dicionario/Textos4.md

 The museum is a good place to learn about your past.
 I tried to imagine my grandparents using some of the things that were on display at the museum.*

-## 68: My Classroom.

->*Article #92 The Police
+## 92 The Police.

-My mother always told me that if I was lost I could go up to a policeman and that he would help me to find my way home.
+>*My mother always told me that if I was lost I could go up to a policeman and that he would help me to find my way home.
 I never did get lost, but I always remembered what my mother told me about the police.
 I think policemen look very nice in their uniforms.
 I see police officers drive by in their police cars.
 In my town we even have police officers on bicycles.
 Policemen and